shiawyonglim/AQUA/README.md

 cd /path/to/your/project

 # Install Python dependencies
+cd .\server-python\

 pip install -r requirements.txt

 # Start the FastAPI server (runs on http://127.0.0.1:8000)
-uvicorn data_server:app --reload
+python -m uvicorn data_server:app --reload --host 0.0.0.0 --port 8000

 Terminal 2: Start the Node.js Routing Server
-Bash

 # Navigate to the project's root directory in a new terminal
 cd /path/to/your/project

 # Install Node.js dependencies
+cd .\server-node\

 npm install

 # Start the Express server (runs on http://localhost:3000)
-node server.js
+npm start
 3. Launch the Application
 Once both servers are running, open your web browser and navigate to: